ntustison/PaperANTsX/Text/results.md

 * cortical thickness estimation [@Das:2009aa].

-Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville [@Klein:2012aa] labeling protocol (31 labels per hemisphere) to parcellate the cortex for averaging thickness values regionally.
+Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville [@Klein:2012aa] labeling protocol (31 labels per hemisphere---cf Table \ref{table:dkt_labels}) to parcellate the cortex for averaging thickness values regionally.
 This allows us to 1) be consistent in our evaluation strategy for comparison with our previous work [@Tustison:2014ab;@Tustison:2019aa] and 2) leverage an additional deep learning-based substitution within the proposed pipeline.
 Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template [@Avants:2010aa].
 This is mimicked, in a sense, by training the brain segmentation and cortical parcellation models in the affinely aligned MNI template space [@Fonov:2009aa].

+\input{dktRegions.tex}

 Note that the entire analysis/evaluation framework, from preprocessing to statistical analysis, is made possible through the ANTsX ecosystem and simplified